jondavid-black/AiToolsSandbox/ecosystem/use_cases/conversational_q_a_bot/readme.md

-# Dumb Q&A AI Bot
+# Chatty Cathy Q&A AI Bot with Conversation History

 An enhancement to the miminum viable product for a chatbot to answer questions and remember the user conversation.
 This bot can answer questions and include previous details of the conversation in the user interaction.
 It is still not very smart, but at least supports refinement based on user feedback.
 It provides a minimal web ui for asking questions and getting answers.